maxritter/diy-thermocam-website/src/pages/desktop-software.md

 ---
 title: Desktop Software
-subtitle: Compatible with the DIY-Thermocam V3
+subtitle: Extend the capabilities of your DIY-Thermocam V3
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-